Read our statement of support for the Black community and other communities of color.

 Learn about the Campbell household and the changes in business, community life, and technology that faced this family, its servants, and its community, circa 1910.

-The Campbell's daughter, Helen (1892-1964), was born in Spokane during the same year that labor/management conflicts erupted in the Coeur d'Alene Mining District.
-Financial panics and collapse of world silver prices accelerated these disputes, and Idaho governors twice placed the mining district under martial law.
+The Campbell's daughter, Helen (1892-1964), was born in Spokane during the same year that labor and management conflicts erupted in the Coeur d'Alene Mining District.
+Financial panics and the collapse of world silver prices accelerated these disputes, and Idaho governors twice placed the mining district under martial law.
 In 1898 Campbell and Finch moved their mining operations and their residency from Idaho to Spokane, which afforded greater security and more educational, social, and business opportunities.

 Like many wealthy women of the Progressive Era, Grace Campbell managed her household, gave time and money to charitable organizations, and played a social role, calling on acquaintances, hosting formal dinners, and traveling with friends and family to New York, California, Europe, and the Middle East.

-Both the Campbells and the Finchs hired renowned Spokane architect Kirtland K. Cutter to design their new homes near each other in Browne’s Addition.
+Both the Campbells and the Finches hired renowned Spokane architect Kirtland K. Cutter to design their new homes near each other in Browne’s Addition.
 Finch, the conservative financier, chose a Neoclassical Revival style.
 Campbell, the bold mining venturer, chose a more picturesque English Tudor Revival exterior of stucco, sandstone, brick and heavy timbers.
-The large main house, with offset service wing and adjacent carriage house were carefully designed to suit particular functions.
+The large main house, with offset service wing, and the adjacent carriage house were carefully designed to suit particular functions.